USS Bonefish (SS-582): Decommissioning

 The Navy decommissioned Bonefish on 28 September 1988, struck her from the Naval Vessel Registry on 28 February 1989, and disposed of her by scrapping on 17 August 1989.
 Northrop Grumman later bought the hull for marine-concept testing.

+USSVI

+The Bonefish Base of the local United States Submarine Veterans Inc. is named after the USS Bonefish and holds monthly meetings in Riverside CA.